Andrew-Trautrim/Travelling-Salesman-Problem/README.md

 # Travelling-Salesman-Problem
 Program calculates an aproximation of the travelling salesman problem using Christofides algorithm.

-The Travelling Salesman Problem (TSP) is a combinatorial problem best implemented in graph theory and is described as follows: a salesman must travel between N cities, order doesn't matter as long as he visites every city and ends in the city he started with.
+The Travelling Salesman Problem (TSP) is a combinatorial problem posed in graph theory and is described as follows: a salesman must travel between N cities, order doesn't matter as long as he visites every city and ends in the city he started with.
 Each city is connected to every other city by a set weight; the weight representing the dificulty or "cost" of transversing that path.
 The problem lies in finding a path with the lowest possible cost.
-This is an NP-hard problems, a brute force solution would result in a complexity of (N-1)!
+This is an NP-hard problem, a brute force solution would result in a complexity of (N-1)!
 In order to solve this problem in polynomial time, an aproximation is the most reasonable solution.

 Christofides algorithm is the best aproximate solution to the trading salesman problem known to date.
 Algorithms pseudocode: